-Following this, the surfaces of the test pieces were electropolished and etched, utilizing the Morris procedure,(16) to reveal the plastic zone, and then were reground to various depths, polished, and re-etched to delineate the zone on various interior sections.
-This method of etching, based on the preferential attack of individual dislocations, results in a gradual darkening of the surface as the strain increases to $1-2^{\circ}/{0}$ .
-Beyond $2^{\circ}/{0}$ strain the etching response diminishes, and above about 5% strain the material studied here was not attacked, probably because decoration was incomplete.
+Following this, the surfaces of the test pieces were electropolished and etched, utilizing the Morris procedure, (16) to reveal the plastic zone, and then were reground to various depths, polished, and re-etched to delineate the zone on various interior sections.
+This method of etching, based on the preferential attack of individual dislocations, results in a gradual darkening of the surface as the strain increases to 1-2%.
+Beyond 2% strain the etching response diminishes, and above about 5% strain the material studied here was not attacked, probably because decoration was incomplete.
 Consequently, the technique revealed both the extent of the plastic zone and, to some degree, the distribution of strain within the zone.
 The change in etching response is illustrated in Fig. 7 which shows a highly strained but unetched region close to the notch tip.
-A displacement $v_e$ can be calculated from $l_e$ , the width of the etched region, and $\bar{\varepsilon}{e}$ , an average strain, deduced from the etching response, see equation (11).
-Since $v_e = v + (v - v')$ ,
+A displacement $v_e$ can be calculated from $l_e$ , the width of the etched region, and $\bar{\varepsilon}e$ , an average strain, deduced from the etching response, see equation (11).
+Since $v_e = v + (v - v')$ , the sum of absolute values of displacement incurred when the load is applied plus the reverse displacement produced by unloading, it can be combined with v' from the interferometric measurement to give v, the on-load displacement,